 Safety considerations common to both host family and residential accommodation include:

 - Fire risk assessment.
-Residential centres are equipped with fire blankets, fire extinguishers, fire alarms and detailed and well-publicized evacuation procedure.
+Residential centres are equipped with fire blankets, fire extinguishers, fire alarms and detailed and well-publicised evacuation procedures.

-- Good standards of hygiene and adequate washing facilities
+- High standards of hygiene and adequate washing facilities

 - Clean and comfortable beds in single or shared bedrooms with adequate furniture and storage for the students’ private belongings